Fix and Prevent Back Pain

 Fix Your Pain With Fitness as a Lifestyle (Functional Fitness).
 Not reps of exercises or purchasing training "plans" and devices, but how you move all day, making your daily real life into your own mental, emotional and physical playground of strength mobility and health for knees and the rest of you.

-More Free Fix Pain Articles on This Web Site.
+More Free Fix Pain Articles On This Web Site.
 Fix Back Pain, Knee Pain, Leg, Foot, Hamstrings, more.
 Click the Clinical Page and scroll down to "Start Right Now."

 Bookspan Basics - Quick good biomechanics retraining drills for healthier life, fitness, sports.
 Teachers and trainers can use these in school and team programs.